-A twelve-year-old can take that even further by being responsible for designing his own curriculum for his own self-set learning goal.
+A child can take be responsible for designing his own curriculum for his own self-set learning goal.
 He decides what he needs to learn and investigates his options for learning it: books, videos, on-line offerings, local classes and groups, mentors, field-work possibilities.

 He can be given a budget for buying books and materials.
 (It can be a very small budget.)
 Now he needs to figure out what books he can get for free through interlibrary loan and which he needs to buy — and where he can buy them the most cheaply.
 Maybe he can post to a local message board and arrange to borrow some materials.
 He seeks out other people with similar interests and asks their advice.

 In the end, he will learn about his topic, but he will also learn a tremendous amount by building his own curriculum and amassing his own learning materials.

 We write it down and commit to it.

 We commit to the plan, the work, and each other.
 We have a strong idea of what we’ll be focusing on for the next six months, what we want to accomplish, and how we plan to achieve it.
 We’re ready to go.